startechnica/apps/charts/istio-gateway/README.md

 <!--- app-name: Istio Gateway -->

-# Helm chart for Istio Gateway
+# Helm chart for Istio Gateway (Multi Gateway)

 Gateway used to manage inbound and outbound traffic for your mesh, letting you specify which traffic you want to enter or leave the mesh.
 Gateway configurations are applied to standalone Envoy proxies that are running at the edge of the mesh, rather than sidecar Envoy proxies running alongside your service workloads.

 Along with support for Kubernetes Ingress resources, Istio also allows you to configure ingress traffic using either an [Istio Gateway](https://istio.io/latest/docs/concepts/traffic-management/#gateways) or [Kubernetes Gateway](https://gateway-api.sigs.k8s.io/api-types/gateway/) resource.
 A Gateway provides more extensive customization and flexibility than Ingress, and allows Istio features such as monitoring and route rules to be applied to traffic entering the cluster.